Multiple Teams from One School

 First Round Submissions, Judging, and Advancement to Finals Round

-Presentations will be judged based on your ability to analyze the information presented in the case, and clearly and effectively communicate a recommended course of action that is well-grounded in fundamental business principles and the triple bottom line.
+Presentations will be judged based on your ability to analyze the information presented in the case.
+You must clearly and effectively communicate a recommended course of action that is well-grounded in fundamental business principles and the triple bottom line.

 Virtual Round Submission